Elvana Gjata

 Elvana Gjata (/sq/; born 3 February 1987) is an Albanian singer-songwriter, actress and entrepreneur.
 Born and raised in Tirana, she has been referred to as a "Diva of Albanian music".
 She rose to recognition in Albania and other Albanian-speaking territories in the Balkans following the release of her two studio albums, Mamës (2007) and Afër dhe larg (2011).
 The singer saw further success through many acclaimed singles, as well as her extended plays 3 (2018) and Çelu (2021), and has achieved multiple number one singles in the Albanian singles chart.
-Gjata has also received numerous awards and accolades, including two Balkan Music Awards, a Festivali i Këngës Award, four Kënga Magjike Awards and a Top Fest Award.
+Gjata has also received numerous awards and accolades, including two Balkan Music Awards, two times second place Festivali i Këngës Award, four Kënga Magjike Awards and a Top Fest Award.

 Life and career

 1987–2010: Early life and career beginnings

 Elvana Gjata was born to Fatmir and Donika Gjata on 3 February 1987 into an Albanian family of the Catholic faith in Tirana, then part of the People's Socialist Republic, present Albania.
 Her father served in the Albanian Armed Forces for more than two decades.
 Migena, her elder sister, is also a musician and soprano with a career based in Germany.
 Gjata studied at the University of Arts in Tirana to become a film director.
 Defining her youth, Gjata stated that she was raised in a poor but happy household.
 At the age of 14, Gjata auditioned for the Albanian talent show Ethet e së premtes mbrëma and began dedicating herself to music.
 The singer unsuccessfully participated in the 42nd edition of Festivali i Këngës in December 2003, with the song "Pranë teje".
 "Të kam xhan", her follow-up single, was released in 2004, with whom the singer competed in that year's edition of Kënga Magjike.
 Following this, she started to work on her debut studio album, Mamës.
 Gjata has since then participated in two subsequent editions of the contest, including in 2007 and 2009 with the songs "Ku jeton dashuria" and "Dhe zemra ndal", respectively.
 In June 2011, Gjata won the 8th edition of Top Fest with the song "Me ty", which she dedicated to her friend Elsina Hidersha who died following a car accident that year.